 Complications Associated with Bard PowerPort Design Flaws

-- Organ damage: In severe cases, components may migrate to vital organs like the heart or lungs, causing significant harm.
+- Organ damage: Migrated components can end up in critical organs like the lungs or heart, causing irreparable harm.

 3. Infection: The Most Common Complication